blairw/cv.blair.wang/document/cv.md

 ## 1. Overview

-I am a Lecturer (Level B) in Business Information Systems at the University of Sydney Business School.
+Dr. Blair Wang (PhD, AFHEA) is a Lecturer in Business Information Systems (Level B) at the University of Sydney Business School.

 Contact details: